-So you’ve bought a pack or two of walnuts for holiday baking.
+You’ve bought a pack or two of walnuts for holiday baking.
 Now that you’re done with baking, it’s time to store the leftovers.
-You expect the nuts to stay around for a while, so you start to wonder: do walnuts go bad?
+You expect the nuts to stay around for a while, so you start thinking: do walnuts go bad?

 Or maybe you want to include some nuts in your diet and replace that afternoon cookie with a handful of walnuts.
-Since you plan on eating only a small amount every day, the package of shelled walnuts you bought will last quite some time.
-Because of that, you want to know what’s the best way to store these nuts long-term.
+Since you plan on eating only a small amount every day, the package of shelled walnuts you’ve bought will last quite some time.
+That’s why you want to know what’s the best way to store these nuts long-term.

 If either situation sounds familiar, you should benefit from learning a bit more about walnuts.
 This article can help you with that.
-In it, we go through storage, shelf life, and going rancid of walnuts.
+In it, we go through storage, shelf life, and spoilage of walnuts.

 How to Store Walnuts?

-Storing walnuts isn’t much different from storing other nuts, such as pecans or pine nuts.
 Nuts are loaded with oil, and as you probably know, oil tends to go rancid.
 Rancidification can be caused by prolonged exposure to warm temperature, temperature changes, moisture, or oxygen.
-So storing them generally means you protect them from these factors.
+Therefore, storing them generally means you protect them from these factors.

 Generally, walnuts are sold either with their shells on or shelled.
 The shell is an excellent protective barrier, thus unshelled walnuts last longer and have less strict storage requirements.